Managing Excel Data

 date for each item in the list.
 They would use an

 If you've not used INDEX-MATCH formulas before, search this site for

-INDEX and MATCH to find many pages that describe this very useful
+MATCH to find many pages that describe this very useful

 However, INDEX-MATCH won't help us to find the last occurrence of